-After pressing this key, the display shows SENSORS RESETING for approximately 3 seconds and then goes blank before returning to the repeated displaying of FIRE SYSTEM followed by ALARM SILENCED.
+After pressing this key, the display shows SENSORS RESETING for approximately 3 seconds and then goes blank before returning to the repeated display of \ FIRE SYSTEM \ followed by ALARM SILENCED.
 This function clears alarm point information from the display.
-The ALARM SILENCED message continues to display as a reminder that the VIEW MEMORY? function can still be used to view cleared point information.
-Pressing the ANNUNCIATOR RESET key will clear both the View Memory buffer and the ALARM SILENCED display.
-For more information see the description of the View Memory function.

-If the fault condition is still present, the display will repeatedly scroll from FIRE SYSTEM to FIRE TROUBLE.
-Manually press the NEXT key repeatedly to display all of the devices that are still off-normal.
-When all devices return to normal, the FIRE TROUBLE display will automatically clear.
+The ALARM SILENCED message continues to display as a reminder that the VIEW MEMORY ? function can still be used to view cleared point information.
+Pressing the [ANNUNCIATOR RESET] key clears both the View Memory buffer and the ALARM SILENCED display.
+For more information see the description of the VIEW MEMORY ? function (page 13).
+If the fault condition is still present, the display repeatedly scrolls from \ FIRE SYSTEM \ to FIRE TROUBLE.
+Manually press the [NEXT] key repeatedly to display all of the devices that are still off-normal.
+When all devices return to normal the FIRE TROUBLE display automatically clears.
 Check to be certain that there is no smoke, fire, or other danger present.

-If you still can't reset the detector or sensor, contact your servicing company.
+If you can't reset the detector or sensor contact your service company.